-No one has visited Rio Dulce and stayed longer than absolutely needed – our Rio Dulce Travel Guide will show you how to make this Guatemalan transit town bearable.
+No one has visited Rio Dulce, Guatemala & stayed longer than needed.
+We’ll tell you about the Livingston boat tour & how to make this transit town bearable.

 However, all the traffic crosses over the one bridge over the lake to be funneled through one road Rio Dulce.

 To make matters worse, both independent bus companies have their headquarters at the base of the bridge, and stop there to load and unload passengers.
 At least the microbus terminal next door is located off the street.

 All the restaurants and market vendors set up along this stretch too, hoping to entice the passing traffic to stop.